PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ## What's similar

 - Storage blocks can be set as the pull action in a `prefect.yaml` file.
-- Infrastructure blocks have similar configuration fields as typed work pools.
+- Infrastructure blocks have configuration fields similar to typed work pools.
-- Deployment-level infra-overrides operate in much the same way.
+- Deployment-level infrastructure overrides operate in much the same way.

     `infra_override` -> [`job_variable`](/concepts/deployments/#work-pool-fields)